Learning Video Representations from Textual Web Supervision: Experiments

 \subsection{Different Forms of Metadata}

 We collect four types of metadata for each video: the title, description, tags, and channel name (Section~\ref{sec:dataset}).
 We observe that each type of metadata contains a different level of detail and is affected by different sources of noise (Figure~\ref{fig:datasetexamples}).
 Therefore, we expect the different types of metadata to have different impacts on downstream performance.
 We investigate which of these are the most useful for pre-training in Table~\ref{tab:metadata}.
-For these experiments, we pre-train the model on WVT-500K and fine-tune on HMDB-51.
+For these experiments, we pre-train the model on WTS-500K and fine-tune on HMDB-51.

 We find that all types of metadata are useful sources of supervisory signal for pre-training.
 Titles are the most effective, achieving an increase in downstream accuracy of 15.3\% over a from-scratch baseline.
 Channel names are the least effective, resulting in only a 1.2\% improvement over the baseline.
 However, we find that these sources of supervision provide complementary signals, and that we achieve the best performance by including all of them during pre-training.
-This achieves a down-stream accuracy of 50.0\% on HMDB-51, a 22.1\% improvement over the from-scratch baseline.
+This achieves a down-stream accuracy of 50.0\% on HMDB-51, a 22.1\% improvement over from-scratch.

-In addition, these experiments can be used to show the relative utility of webly-supervised learning and fully-supervised learning.
-These experiments are conducted using WVT-500K, which is approximately the same size as Kinetics-700 (545K videos).
-For comparison, a fully-supervised model pre-trained on Kinetics-700 achieves 67.4\% accuracy on HMDB-51, a 17.4\% improvement over training on all four sources of metadata.
-As expected, web supervision suffers from noise and therefore is not as effective, video for video, as supervised pre-training.
-However, web supervision does not incur any labeling cost, making it an effective option for pre-training.
+In addition, these experiments can be used to show the relative utility of our pre-training and fully-supervised learning.
+These experiments are conducted using WTS-500K, which is approximately the same size as Kinetics-700 (545K videos).
+For comparison, a supervised model pre-trained on Kinetics-700 achieves 67.4\% accuracy on HMDB-51, a 17.4\% improvement over training on all four sources of metadata.
+As expected, weak textual supervision is not as effective, video for video, as supervised pre-training.
+However, this supervision does not require any labeling, making it an effective option.